+SOPs

-SOPs: Because of the range of potential applications this unit can be used for, the end-users or their supervisors must develop a site-specific standard operating procedure (SOP) covering each application and associated safety guidelines.
+Because of the range of potential applications this unit can be used for, the end-user or their supervisors must draw up a site-specific standard operating procedure (SOP) covering each application and associated safety guidelines.
 This SOP must be written and available to all end-users in a language they understand.

-Intended Applications and Locations: SMOHP ovens are engineered for constant temperature, forced air drying, curing, and baking applications in professional, industrial, and educational environments.
-The ovens are not intended for use at hazardous or household locations.
+Intended Applications and Locations

+SMOHP forced-air ovens are engineered for constant temperature forced-air drying, curing, and baking applications in professional, industrial, and educational environments.
+The units are not intended for use at hazardous or household locations.

+Power

-Power: Your unit and its recommended accessories are designed and tested to meet strict safety requirements.
+Your unit and its recommended accessories are designed and tested to meet strict safety requirements.

 - Always hardwire the unit power feed to a protective earth-grounded electrical source that conforms to national and local electrical codes.
-If the unit is not grounded, parts such as knobs and controls may conduct electricity and cause serious injury. - Position the unit so the end-user can quickly and easily disconnect or uncouple the power feed in the event of an emergency. - Do not bend the power feed excessively, step on it, or place heavy objects on it. - A damaged power feed can be a shock or fire hazard.
+If the unit is not grounded, parts such as knobs and controls may conduct electricity and cause serious injury. - Position the unit so the end-user can quickly and easily disconnect or uncouple the power feed in the event of an emergency. - Avoid damaging the power feed.
+Do not bend the power feed excessively, step on it, or place heavy objects on it.
+A damaged power feed can be a shock or fire hazard.
 Never use a power feed if it is damaged or altered in any way.